calkit/calkit/docs/tutorials/procedures.md

 our procedure will start.

-After confirming we've completed the first step, Calkit is going to wait 30 seconds before asking us to perform the next step.
+After confirming we've completed the first step, Calkit is going to wait 5 seconds before asking us to perform the next step, since we specified the `wait_after_s` attribute.

 ## Logging